RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 ### Understand your data

+Quality of your data is going to affect the quality of your AI product.
 If your data is going to be shitty, no model or fine tuning process will help you.
 Understand your data by going into the trenches.
 Open your database IDE or do a dump of your source material and chunks; you’ll be amazed at what you’re going to discover.
 Empty chunks, chunks made of just couple of letters, meaningless chunks made of only punctuation marks, dragons.